6.12.18

 Finished pet portraits of Quinn in studio of Minaz Jantz

-I utilize several brands of soft, hard, and semi-soft pastels such as Schminke, Terry Ludwick, Dianne Townsend, Sennilier, Unison, Mount Vision, Rembrandt, Holbein, Pan Pastel, and pastel pencils.
-Each brand has its unique texture, color, and ability to make a shape and dynamic texture on the surface.
+I use a variety of high-quality pastels, including Schminke, Terry Ludwick, Dianne Townsend, Sennelier, Unison, Mount Vision, Rembrandt, Holbein, Pan Pastel, and pastel pencils.
+Each brand offers a unique texture, color, and the ability to create dynamic textures on the surface.
+This variety ensures that the artwork is of the highest quality and truly unique.

 Quinn: Who has been sleeping in my bed? portrait by Minaz Jantz

-I love to connect to the pet through the stories shared.
-I look at what poses in the photos that say something unique about the character of that pet while evoking the spirit of Quinn with hopes to express that personality through paint.
-I am amazed at the variety of gorgeous markings on Quinn's fur and the detailed pattern on the bedsheets.
+I love connecting with the pet through the stories shared.
+I look at the poses in the photos that convey something unique about the character of that pet, while evoking the spirit of Quinn, with the hope of expressing that personality through paint.
+I am amazed at the variety of gorgeous markings on Quinn's fur and the intricate pattern on the bed sheets.

 Closeup of eyes Quinn: Who has been sleeping in my bed? portrait by Minaz Jantz

 After the pet portraits were approved by Peter, it was time to wrap them up with framing instructions for his professional framer.
-I wanted to pack it well and set the portraits in a way for Peter to view the pastel, keeping it firmly in place until the framer gets the pastels into their frames.
+I wanted to pack it well and set the portraits in a way that would allow Peter to view the pastel, keeping it firmly in place until the framer gets the pastels into their frames.

 Quinn Portraits by Minaz Jantz at the framers!